zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 **Owner:** cursor

 Organized project directory structure by creating dedicated directories for different types of files: `scripts/` for development utilities, `config/` for configuration files, `docs/` for documentation, and `logs/` for application logs.
 Moved existing configuration files (`config.example.json`, `.env.example`, `pytest.ini`) to the `config/` directory and added `.gitkeep` files to maintain empty directories in version control.
 Set proper permissions on the `logs/` directory and ensured all existing functionality remains intact.
 This structure provides better organization for scalable development and clearer separation of concerns.

+## 2025-01-09 - CARD-005A: Fix SQLAlchemy Session Management in Test Fixtures

+**Epic:** Epic 1 – Test Suite Reliability
+**Status:** Completed
+**Owner:** cursor

+Fixed critical SQLAlchemy session management issue in test fixtures that was causing DetachedInstanceError exceptions in 20+ tests.
+The problem occurred when Server objects became detached from the database session after fixture creation.
+Implemented surgical fix by adding `db.session.refresh(server)` call in the `test_server` fixture after commit to ensure proper session binding throughout test lifecycle.
+This eliminates database session leaks between tests and ensures Server objects remain bound to session.
+The fix affects only test infrastructure and does not impact application code.